JustAlittleWolf/modpackLoaderFabric/README.md

 By default, the game checks for updates only once a day to reduce startup time.

 ### First startup
 Due to some technical limitations, this mod only sees the mods it has added itself.
-That means if you have an old version of another mod installed and update it with *modpackLoaderFabric* it will not delete the old mod.
+That means if you have an old version of another mod installed and update it with *ModpackLoaderFabric* it will not delete the old mod.
 Sometimes this is not an issue, but just to be sure scan your mods folder for duplicate mods, and delete the old versions.

 ### Modpack from repository
 The easiest method at the moment is to use my respository at [wolfii.me](https://wolfii.me/ModpackLoaderFabric/availableModpacks.php).
 You can access all the modpacks from the config screen in modmenu under `Hosted Modpacks`.